Novel phases in rotating Bose-condensed gas: vortices and quantum correlation: NUMERICAL RESULTS AND DISCUSSION

-The results are presented for an interacting system of $N=16$ Bose atoms of $^{87}$Rb confined in quasi-2D harmonic trap, with radial frequency $\omega_{r}= 440\pi$ Hz corresponding to the trap length $a_{r}=\sqrt{{\hbar}/{M\omega_{r}}}=0.727 \mu$m and the aspect ratio $\lambda_{z} \left(\equiv \omega_{z}/ {\omega_{r}}\right)=\sqrt{8}$ \cite{bp96}.
+The results are presented for an interacting system of $N=16$ Bose atoms of $^{87}$Rb confined in quasi-2D harmonic trap, with anisotropic ratio $\lambda_{z} \left(\equiv \omega_{z}/ {\omega_{r}}\right)=\sqrt{8}$ and radial frequency $\omega_{r}= 440\pi$ Hz corresponding to the trap length $a_{r}=\sqrt{{\hbar}/{M\omega_{r}}}=0.727 \mu$m \cite{bp96}.
 Using Davidson iterative algorithm \cite{dav75}, exact diagonalization of the ${\bf n} \times {\bf n}$ Hamiltonian matrix is carried out beyond lowest Landau level approximation \cite{ahs01,lhc01_pra} separately for each of the subspaces of total angular momentum in the regime $0\leq {L}_{z} \leq 5N$.
-Details of the diagonalization scheme and the beyond lowest Landau level approximation used here, have been presented in Appendix \ref{sec:scheme}.
-It is to be noted that for a many-body system (under consideration here), the characteristic energy scale for the interaction is determined by the dimensionless parameter, $Na_{s}/a_{r}$, where $a_{s}$ is the $s$-wave scattering length.
+For a many-body system (under consideration here), the characteristic energy scale for the interaction is determined by the dimensionless gas parameter $Na_{s}/a_{r}$, where $a_{s}$ is the tunable $s$-wave scattering length \cite{ias98,cgj10}.
 Owing to increasing dimensionality of the Hilbert space with increase in number of atoms $N$, the computation (exact diagonalization) becomes impractical beyond a few hundred atoms, for instance, ${\bf n}=384559$ for $L_{z}=N=16$.
 We, therefore, vary $s$-wave scattering length $a_{s}$ in our calculations to achieve a suitable value of $\left(N a_{s}/a_{r}\right) \le 1$, relevant to experimental situation \cite{dgp99}.
-Accordingly, the parameters of two-body Gaussian potential in Eq.~(\ref{gip}) have been chosen as: interaction range $\sigma = 0.1$ (in units of $a_{r}$) and $s$-wave scattering length $a_{s}=1000a_{0}$, where $a_{0}=0.0529~nm$ is the Bohr radius.
-The corresponding value of the interaction parameter $\mbox{g}_{2} \left(=4\pi {a_{s}}/{a_{r}}\right)$ turns out to be $0.9151$ leading to $(Na_{s}/a_{r}) \sim 1$ in the moderately interacting regime \cite{ahs01,lhc01_pra}.
-We begin by examining the response of Bose-condensed system to the external rotation.
+Accordingly, the parameters of two-body Gaussian potential in Eq.~(\ref{gip}) have been chosen as: interaction range $\sigma = 0.1$ (in units of $a_{r}$) and interaction strength parameter $\mbox{g}_{2} \left(=4\pi {a_{s}}/{a_{r}}\right)= 0.9151$ corresponding to $a_{s}=1000a_{0}$, where $a_{0}=0.0529~nm$ is the Bohr radius.